LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Experimental setup

 \subsection{Metrics}

 We evaluate the proposed \emph{LipDiffuser} method and compare it to other methods using a variety of metrics in order to capture different dimensions of performance.
-To evaluate speech quality, we employ two non-intrusive, \ac{DNN}-based speech quality assessment models, \emph{DNSMOS}~\citep{reddy2021dnsmos} and \emph{NISQA}.
+To evaluate speech quality, we employ two non-intrusive, \ac{DNN}-based speech quality assessment models, \emph{DNSMOS}~\cite{reddy2021dnsmos} and \emph{NISQA}.
 Moreover, we also evaluate the speaker similarity (SpkSim), measured as the cosine similarity between speaker embeddings generated from the enrollment and synthesized speech signals.
-To quantify the effect on \ac{ASR} tasks, we use the \texttt{Quartz\-Net\-15\-x5Base-En} model from the \emph{NeMo} toolkit \citep{kuchaiev2019nemo} as a downstream \ac{ASR} system and report the \acf{WER}.
-We also measure the \ac{LPS} using the \texttt{w2v LV-60K} \emph{wav2vec}-based phoneme predictor~\citep{pirklbauer2023evaluation}.
-In addition to instrumental metrics, we also conducted a formal listening experiment with 15 participants, using randomly selected samples from the \emph{LRS3-CHiME3} dataset (at $-10$\,dB \ac{SNR}) and focusing on the aspects of speech quality and speaker similarity.\footnote{A detailed description of the listening experiment can be found in the supplemental material.}
+To quantify the effect on \ac{ASR} tasks, we use the \texttt{Quartz\-Net\-15\-x5Base-En} model from the \emph{NeMo} toolkit \cite{kuchaiev2019nemo} as a downstream \ac{ASR} system and report the \acf{WER}.
+We also measure the \ac{LPS} using the \texttt{w2v LV-60K} \emph{wav2vec}-based phoneme predictor~\cite{pirklbauer2023evaluation}.
+To assess the temporal alignment between the generated speech and the corresponding lip movements, we employ automatic lip-sync metrics derived from \emph{SyncNet}~\cite{chung2017out}: \Ac{LSE-D} is the mean distance between feature embeddings of the video frames (focused on the mouth region) and their paired audio segment~\cite{prajwal2020lip}; \Ac{LSE-C} measures the average confidence with which SyncNet can associate each video-audio pair as being in sync~\cite{prajwal2020lip}.

+In addition to instrumental metrics, we also conducted a formal listening experiment with 15 participants, using randomly selected samples from the \emph{LRS3-CHiME3} dataset (at $-10$\,dB \ac{SNR}) and focusing on the aspects of speech quality and speaker similarity.